 The Hotel Jacaranda accepts MasterCard®, Visa®, Discover®, travelers checks, and cash.

 During its winter season, enjoy the elegant, casual dining experience of The Hotel Jacaranda’s Palm Room and Citrus Room.
-Lunch and dinner are served from Monday through Friday.
+Lunch and dinner are served Monday through Friday.
 On Sunday, the Jac’s culinary team rolls out its Grand Buffet.

 The all-you-can eat buffet features Southern-fried chicken and other regional cuisine along with daily favorites, a salad bar, a dessert bar, and a choice of coffee or tea.
 Guests are frequently invited to sample specialty dishes created by South Florida State College’s culinary arts students.